Chaos and irreversibility of a flexible filament in periodically-driven Stokes flow: Detailed description of the dynamical phases

 \subsection{Complex transients:}

 The filament shows high mode of buckling.
-We compare the filament extrinsically and intrinsically at the end of $24$th, $34$th, $44$th cycle for $\mub = 3.35 \times 10^7, \sigma = 1.5$ respectively in \subfig{fig:ComplexTransient}{A,B}.
+We compare the filament extrinsically and intrinsically at the end of $24$th, $34$th, $44$th cycle for $\mub = 3.35 \times 10^7, \sigma = 1.5$ respectively in~\subfig{fig:ComplexTransient}{A,B}.
 The filament shows complex behavior and does not repeat itself for early periods ($t<60T$), similar to the complex phase.
-However the complex behavior is transient and the filament comes very close to itself for late periods -- at the end of a cycle ($t=80T,90T,100T$, see \subfig{fig:ComplexTransient}{C}) and intermediate times between cycle where the filament shows maximum buckling ($t=80.8T,90.8T,100.8T$, see \fig{fig:ComplexTransient} (E)).
-The corresponding plots of $\kappa -s$ is shown in \fig{fig:ComplexTransient} (D)(F) -- this also shows the periodic behavior of filament at late times.
-To demonstrate the small change in the shape of filament, we show the late time dynamics ($t=80T,130T,180T,230T$) at the interval of $50$ cycles (see \fig{fig:ComplexTransient}(G) for the actual shape, and \fig{fig:ComplexTransient}(H) for curvature plots).
-We can see that the dynamics is not periodic, but very slow it is noticeable at a very long time interval. \fig{fig:ComplexTransient}(G,H) shows phase portrait at $\rr = [0,L/2,2d]$ for late times ($t>80T$).\\
+However, the complex behavior is transient and the filament comes very close to itself for late periods -- at the end of a cycle ($t=80T,90T,100T$, see \subfig{fig:ComplexTransient}{C}) and intermediate times between cycle where the filament shows maximum buckling ($t=80.8T,90.8T,100.8T$, see \subfig{fig:ComplexTransient}{E}).
+The corresponding plots of $\kappa$--$s$ are shown in \fig{fig:ComplexTransient} (D)(F) -- this also shows the almost--periodic behavior of filament at late times.
+In \subfig{fig:ComplexTransient}{G}, we show the shapes at $t=80T,130T, 180T$ and $230T$.
+Over such a long time scale, the shape does change.
+The corresponding $s$--$\kappa$ plots are shown in \subfig{fig:ComplexTransient}{H} In \subfig{fig:ComplexTransient}{I} and (J) we show the phase portrait of Eulerian velocity at $\rr = [0,L/2,2d]$ for late times ($t>80T$).